akanadocs/docs-test/ag/envision_reference/env_create_dataset.md

 ![Envision](images/env_creating_dataset7.jpg "Metrics")

-Each data set is created initially with a single default metric, RequestCount.
+Each data set is created initially with a single default metric, **RequestCount**.
 The RequestCount metric is the measure for the number of transactions, or orders in this example.
 The metric can be deleted if you do not wish to collect it.

 To add another metric select **New Metric**.
 A pop-up displays where you can enter a name, a description, a type, and a set of aggregation calculations to perform.